GMAT Focus Intro: Quantitative Section

 Summary

-- You will have 45 minutes to complete 21 questions, averaging about two minutes per question.
+• You have 45 minutes to complete 21 questions, averaging approximately two minutes per question.

-- Questions are categorized into pure-context and real-context types, involving direct problem-solving or application in real-life scenarios.
+• Questions are categorized into pure-context and real-context types, focusing on direct problem-solving and application in real-life scenarios, respectively.

-- The quantitative section employs a single question type: problem-solving, presented in a five-answer, multiple-choice format.
+• The section utilizes a single question type: problem solving, presented in a five-answer, multiple-choice format.

 Chapters